ohbarye/route_mechanic/README.md

 ### RSpec

-Just add a test file which has only one test case using `have_valid_routes` matcher.
+Just add one test file that has only one test case using `have_valid_routes` matcher.

 ```ruby
 RSpec.describe 'Rails.application', type: :routing do